datagrok-ai/admetica/README.md

 In order to train a model or obtain predictions, you must provide data containing molecules (as SMILES strings) and known target values.

-The data used in this research can be found in the `Datasets` folder.
+The data used in this research and [its overview](./Datasets/README.md) can be found in the `Datasets` folder.

 ### Training